Quasit/Python-calculator-with-Tkinter-GUI/README.md

 I might add more in the future

-Even tho it does not contain that much functions, it still had some coding to do.
+Even tho it is just calculator, it still had some coding and logic to do, because of buttons functionality.

 ### Main features:
 - Input checking (for example: only one 0 at front of the fraction, or only one dot per number, and more)